India Solar EPC Market 2026 Surge: Orders, Investment & Funding

 Banks, non‑bank financial institutions (NBFIs), and green‑bond issuers have expanded credit lines for solar projects, while the REC (Renewable Energy Certificate) market offers an additional revenue stream that improves project economics.

-• Solar PV Module PLI Scheme – Direct subsidy to manufacturers, indirectly lowering EPC procurement costs.
+- Solar PV Module PLI Scheme – Direct subsidy to manufacturers, indirectly lowering module procurement costs available to the EPC.

 Financing Options Most Popular for EPC Projects in 2026